KnightChaser/dpskvl2-vllm-example/README.md

 # `dpskvl2-vllm-example`

 > An example code that runs DeepSeek VL2 visual model via vLLM inference framework.
+There was nothing I was able to refer to, so I made it on my own.

 ## Installation